DOAJ/doaj/docs/system/DATA_MODELS.md

         }
     ]
     "index" : {
+        "asciiunpunctitle" : "<ascii-folded title without puncuation>",
+        "classification" : [<list of classification terms without prefixes>], "classification_paths" : [<list of all expanded LCC terms, with parents>], "country" : "<country of journal publication>",
         "date" : "<date of publication>"
-        "date_toc_fv_month" : "<date of publication (duplicated for ToC facetview)>" "issn" : [<list of all issns that this item pertains to>], "subject" : [<all possible subject keywords>],
+        "date_toc_fv_month" : "<date of publication (duplicated for ToC facetview)>" "issn" : [<list of all issns that this item pertains to>], "institution" : "<institution>",
+        "language" : [<list of languages of the journal>], "license" : [<list of titles of licences>], "subject" : [<all possible subject keywords>],
-        "schema_subject" : [<all subject keywords with schema prefixes>], "schema_code" : [<list of subject codes with schema prefixes>] "classification" : [<list of classification terms without prefixes>], "language" : [<list of languages of the journal>], "country" : "<country of journal publication>",
+        "schema_subject" : [<all subject keywords with schema prefixes>], "schema_code" : [<list of subject codes with schema prefixes>] "publisher" : "<publisher>",
-        "license" : [<list of titles of licences>], "publisher" : "<publisher>",
-        "institution" : "<institution>",
-        "classification_paths" : [<list of all expanded LCC terms, with parents>], "unpunctitle" : "<title without punctuation>",
+        "unpunctitle" : "<title without punctuation>"
-        "asciiunpunctitle" : "<ascii-folded title without puncuation>"
     },
     "created_date" : "<date created>",
     "last_updated" : "<date record last modified>"